Financial Planning and Wealth Management SWOT

 Strengths are what grow a firm and contribute to your long term financial success, but looking your weaknesses straight in the face can be an eye opener.
 Who wants to willingly confront areas of their practice where they are weak?

 Copy and paste the sections below into a word document and sit down on a Friday afternoon when you have several hours to really look at your business.
-The SWOT Analysis is a separate addendum to your Business Plan.
+The SWOT Analysis is a separate addendum to your Business Plan and Marketing Plan.
 In your SWOT you’ll be answering questions you may have never thought about before, so it helps if you have the time to delve deeply into your practice.

 - What do you do better than most financial planners?
 Is it working directly with clients?
 In other words, are your client relationship skills the best thing about you?